drakkar-workshop/drakkar2025-demo-oceananigans/README.md

 ## Installing packages

-The julia language comes with a native Package manager (Pkg) that allows downloading and installing registered Julia Packages directly through the REPL
+Julia comes with a native Package manager (Pkg) that allows downloading and installing registered Julia Packages directly through the REPL.

 The only package that needs to be installed is the [IJulia.jl](https://github.com/JuliaLang/IJulia.jl) package, that allows installing Julia kernels for usage in jupyter notebooks.